Indiana State Road 912

 State Road 912 (SR 912), known along its entire length as Cline Avenue, is a freeway north of the combined Interstate 80/I-94/U.S. Route 6 (I-80/I-94/US 6, Borman Expressway), and a local access road serving Griffith south of the Borman.
 The portion of Cline Avenue marked as SR 912 is 11.69 mi long.

 On April 15, 1982, part of a ramp under construction collapsed during concrete pouring operations near the Indiana Harbor and Ship Canal, killing fourteen highway workers and injuring eighteen more.
 In 1987, the state designated the route between US 12 and the Indiana Toll Road as the Highway Construction Workers Memorial Highway.

-From December 28, 2009 to December 23, 2020 the Indiana Department of Transportation (INDOT) closed the elevated bridge portion of Cline Avenue between Calumet and Michigan Avenues, a distance of nearly 3.5 mi.
+From December 28, 2009, to December 23, 2020, the Indiana Department of Transportation (INDOT) closed the elevated bridge portion of Cline Avenue between Calumet and Michigan Avenues, a distance of nearly 3.5 mi.
 Corrosion had severely weakened most elements of the bridge, including the bridge piers, concrete, beams and cables.
 The bridge was demolished and replaced with a toll crossing.
 Similar cases of corrosion have been identified in other bridges across the country.

 Route description

 The freeway runs east from exit 3 of the Indiana Toll Road and then meeting US 41 after that.
 At this point, the road then crosses a toll bridge above the Indiana Harbor and Ship Canal.
 After crossing the bridge, the portion ahead serves several of the steel mills (many now owned by Cleveland-Cliffs) and the casino in East Chicago.
 It also serves the Gary/Chicago International Airport.
 Continuing south, it then meets the Indiana Toll Road for the second time, this time at exit 10 of the Toll Road.
-The north-south portion between US 20 and the Borman Expressway (I-80/I-94/US 6) and follows the border between Gary and Hammond, Indiana.
+The north–south portion between US 20 and the Borman Expressway (I-80/I-94/US 6) and follows the border between Gary and Hammond, Indiana.

 South of the Borman Expressway, Cline Avenue downgrades into a four-lane divided highway.
 SR 912 extends south 1 mi to Ridge Road (Business US 6).

 History

 Before the construction of the expressway, portions of Truck Route 912 were on Kennedy Avenue.
 Some 5.7 mi of new freeway from the Toll Road to Chicago Avenue was constructed at a cost of $250 million (1982, $551 million in 2008).
-Most of the expressway portion followed the path of the former Pennsylvania Railroad main line from Chicago to Pittsburgh via Fort Wayne, rationalized by Conrail onto the parallel former New York Central main line.